 Litomysl Castle Cellars

 One of the most intriguing places in Litomysl has to be the meandering vaulted cellars beneath the castle.
-They have been turned into an art museum, a home to the statues of one of the greatest Czech sculptors of the 20th century, Olbram Zoubek.
-(Zoubek was born in 1926 and spent two decades restoring the sgraffito decorations during the Communist era.)
+The cellars have been turned into an art museum that houses unique statues, created by one of the greatest Czech sculptors of the 20th century, Olbram Zoubek.
+(Zoubek was born in 1926 and spent two decades restoring the castle’s sgraffito decorations during the Communist era.)

-The larger-than-life human forms are in a variety of poses, some dressed in colorful garb while others are stark naked.
+The larger-than-life human forms are in a variety of poses.
+Some are dressed in colorful garb while others are stark naked.
 To be honest, we hadn’t expected to enjoy the exhibit as much as we did.

-Speaking of cellars, the cellar climate is also suitable for the maturing the chateau’s unique bottled wine, which is produced in limited batches by Moravian winemakers.
+Speaking of cellars, the cellar climate is ideal for maturing the chateau’s unique bottled wine.
+The wine is produced in limited batches by Moravian winemakers.
 Czech wines are rarely available outside of the country and some are made from native grape varieties, so later in the afternoon we made it a point to return to the wine shop.
 We ended up chatting and joking with the delightful woman behind the counter before sampling a glass of 2011 Neuburske, a white wine.
 (Its crisp taste was reminiscent of sauvignon blanc.)

 Restaurace Maly Svet